darrenswhite/plagiarism-detection-plugin/docs/worklog.md

 - Did some minor refactoring, grouping all of the modules together and adding appropriate iml and idea files to Git.
 Documentation files were moved from the root into the docs directory.
+- Added basic tests for the User class to ensure the class works as intended.
+- Completed the goal for this milestone and created the milestone for the next sprint.